 The Balancing Bipolar Peer Supporter functions as a positive role model to clients with bipolar disorder; demonstrating competency in personal recovery and use of evidence-based self-management strategies.
 They provide clients in inpatient or outpatient settings with resources, support and advocacy from a consumer perspective.
 The Balancing Bipolar Peer Supporter performs varied tasks to assist clients in re-establishing connection within their community and self-determination in their recovery process.

 We are seeking Residential Mental Health Workers with a passion for the wellbeing of others to assist residents living with mental health challenges and other chronic health conditions.
 The Residential Mental Health Worker dispenses medication, prepares meals and coaches residents in daily activities which may include accompanying individuals to medical appointments, volunteer shifts and exercise programs.
 Our residents are responsible for their own personal hygiene.
-The ideal candidate has experience in a harm reduction setting, an understanding of psychosocial rehabilitation and can build professional rapport with residents in a manner that maintains and respects the spirit, dignity and inclusivity and individuality of others in a 7 bed supportive home
+The ideal candidate has experience in a harm reduction setting, an understanding of psychosocial rehabilitation and can build professional rapport with residents in a manner that maintains and respects the spirit, dignity and inclusivity and individuality of others in a 6 or 7 bed supportive home

 The Youth Peer Navigator (YPN) shares their own lived experience and service recipient knowledge of mental illness/substance use to assist clients to increase their community inclusion while helping the client to successfully access and navigate community supports and resources.
 Reporting to the STEPS Youth Program Coordinator, the YPN works beside the clients as they self-identify their needs.
 This part-time position works out of The Foundry from 2:00-5:00pm on Monday and Thursday afternoons.